Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/base.md

     :   Reference text for which the entity has been found

     `start_idx: int`
-    :   Start index within the text handed to the named entity recognition.
+    :   Start an index within the text handed to the named entity recognition.

 `NamedEntityRecognitionProcessor(service_url: str, supported_languages: List[knowledge.base.language.LocaleCode] = None, verify_calls: bool = False)`
 :   NamedEntityRecognitionProcessor